Why do I feel dizzy on the computer and why is my balance better when I wear a weighted vest or carry heavy things?

 The balance system is complex and in fact involves 3 major sensory input systems, all controlled by the brain.
 The inner ear sensors for balance, eyes and the proprioceptors on the body all send information to the brain.
 Balance centres receive, analyze and integrate these bits of information and then send orders to the body to readjust according to the movement done in the first place.

 When you are dizzy with computer use, it usually means that the balance system is relying more heavily on the visual input.
 It is not fully reassured by the inner ear sensors telling them you are not moving.
-You can read more about it here: https://balanceanddizziness.org/do-you-get-headaches-or-motion-sickness-from-playing-computer-games/
+For more information, read our Motion and Cyber Sickness article.

 Having the weights on you or changing your posture as you walk is increasing the cues coming from the proprioceptive system to the brain.
 This additional input seems to help you balance.